dgaydukov/cert-aws/sa/files/sa.md

 To retrieve secrets, you simply replace secrets in plain text in your app with code to pull in those secrets programmatically using the SM API.
 You use iam to control which users/roles have access to which stores.
 SM can store json, so you can store any text up to 64KB.
 This can be ideal for lambda evn vars, cause they are shown in lambda console.
 Moreover you can use lambda in private subnet without internet access and still be able to access SM with PrivateLink (create vpc endpoint for SM).
 Key rotation (when you create new secret from SM console, on third step you can optionally configure rotation):
-* SM use lambda to do rotation on the source, you also configure how often do rotation
+* SM uses lambda to do rotation on the source, you also configure how often do rotation
 * supported out-of-the-box for RDS/RedShift/DocumentDB (SM comes with already written lambdas for these 3)
 * for db on ec2 (or just your remote host) - create new lambda that would modify credentials on your source and attach this lambda when you create secret
-* you can configure cw events to be notified when SM rotate credentials.
+* you can configure CW events to be notified when SM rotate credentials.
 SM never store plaintext secrets to any persistent layer.
 To enable key rotation to work with lambda:
 * make sure SM can call lambda (when you create from console - SM create role to be assumed by SM and to call lambda)
 * make sure lambda can communicate with both db and SM: